Complementary Medicine That Works: Biofeedback –Migraine Update!

 Acupuncture is another type of complementary medicine that works!
 Click here to learn more.

+It’s also important to determine whether your health insurance will cover this option (many do not) before you plan your treatment plan.
 The NIH page “Paying for Complementary and Integrated Health Approaches” has a ton of good info and in addition, offers sample questions for your insurance company and medical providers to help you determine and establish coverage.

 A Caution on Woo